Intro to Cybersecurity

 If the buns of a burger are the infrastructure, the patty is the cryptology.

-Even though there is a lot to unpack, here are concise definitions of all relevant topics to cover:
+There is a lot to unpack, here are concise definitions of all relevant topics to cover:

 Cryptology: It is the study of secure communication (codes).